clawpack/doc/doc/fgout.rst

     advance of the GeoClaw run (see :ref:`gauges`).
 Similarly, the fluid velocities computed from GeoClaw can be used to track particles (as massless tracer particles for visualization purposes, or with more complex dynamics for debris tracking).
-The module :ref:`fgout_module` provides some tools for interpolating from fgout frames to arbitrary points `(x,y,t)`.
+The Python module :ref:`fgout_tools_module` provides some tools for interpolating
+    from fgout frames to arbitrary points `(x,y,t)`.

-The original version of this from Clawpack 4.6 existed through v5.8.x, but has been removed as of Version 5.9.0.
+The original version of this, capability, originally called `fixedgrid output` in Clawpack 4.6 was carried over and existed through v5.8.x, but has been removed as of Version 5.9.0.

 An improved version for monitoring maximum values and arrival times was